0xadada/0xadada.github.io/_posts/2021-01-14-bandersnatch-advertising.md

 The success of this approach lies in subtlety, the product placement must not be frequent nor blatant.

+> “Even the role we, the interactive viewers, play has now changed.
+Instead of
+> being passive viewers/consumers, Netflix has given us the opportunity to
+> become the new gods, an omniscient presence that controls the Black Mirror
+> world.
+A closer look, however, shatters this reality, for the more control
+> we are given, the more we are manipulated.”
+> <figcaption>
+>   —Nada Elnahla
+>   <cite>
+>     <a href="https://twitter.com/Nada_Elnahla" title="">Black Mirror:
+>     Bandersnatch and how Netflix manipulates us, the new gods</a>
+>   </cite>
+> </figcaption>

 Superficially, this approach solves a problem for Netflix: How do you make money advertising to a userbase who've become accustomed to paying for an entirely ad-free experience?
 The approach of content-oriented product placement seems